Woodfin calls on leaders for stricter gun laws

 Governor Kay Ivey awarded $107,000 in grants to support efforts to prevent crime in Birmingham.

-In a release, Ivey said the city will receive $49,000 to improve technology in high-crime arears. $28,117 will go to the group Better Basics, Inc. targeting student enrichment programs at Central Park Elementary in Ensley and Martha Gaskins Elementary in Center Point.
+In a release, Ivey said the city will receive $49,000 to improve technology in high-crime areas. $28,117 will go to the group Better Basics, Inc., targeting student enrichment programs at Central Park Elementary in Ensley and Martha Gaskins Elementary in Center Point.
 Nearly $29,890 is going to Offender Alumni Association, a group that gives at-risk youth positive role models.

 “I feel like every other Tuesday we’re crying out to the community to help us,” Councilwoman Crystal Smitherman said.
 “We’re asking you for help.”